go-to-k/image-scanner-with-trivy/README.md

 #### Other Use Cases

-For copying images from DockerImageAsset ECR to another ECR repository using ECRDeployment:
+For scanning the image and blocking `ECRDeployment` (copying images from `DockerImageAsset` ECR to another ECR repository) if vulnerabilities are detected:

 ```ts
 import { ImageScannerWithTrivyV2 } from 'image-scanner-with-trivy';